BG-HGNN: Toward Efficient Learning for Complex Heterogeneous Graphs: Introduction

 \section{Introduction}

-Heterogeneous graphs, characterized by their varied relations among diverse types of nodes and edges~\cite{10.1145/2339530.2339533, 10.1145/2481244.2481248}, are fundamental to modelling various computer vision and machine learning challenges.For example, in the context of scene graph generation~\cite{zhu2022scene, yang2022panoptic}, tasks involve discerning distinct objects within an image (each represented as nodes of different types) and delineating the relationships between them (via edges of assorted types).
-The inherent diversity in relations across heterogeneous graphs can span distinct feature spaces of different dimensions, requiring specialized models adept at managing such heterogeneity.
-Heterogeneous Graph Neural Networks (HGNNs) have thus emerged as a promising deep-learning model for these graphs~\cite{10.1145/2339530.2339533,10.14778/3402707.3402736,shao2022heterogeneous,wang2021heterogeneous,10.1145/3366423.3380297, zhang2018metagraph2vec,9089251,schlichtkrull2017modeling,8970828,hong2019attentionbased}.
-Unlike their homogeneous counterparts, graph neural networks (GNNs), HGNNs excel at capturing the relational information derived from different types of nodes and edges, playing a pivotal role in applications such as social networks~\cite{liu2012learning,10.1145/2939672.2939753, hamilton2018inductive}, recommendation systems~\cite{10.1109/TKDE.2018.2833443,10.1145/2806416.2806528}, biological networks~\cite{yang2022bionet}, scene graph generation~\cite{zhu2022scene, yang2022panoptic} and visual relationship detection~\cite{lu2016visual, xu2017scene, zellers2018neural}.
+Heterogeneous graphs, characterised by their varied relations among diverse types of nodes and edges~\citep{10.1145/2339530.2339533, 10.1145/2481244.2481248}, are fundamental to modelling various data mining and machine learning problems.
+For example, in a bibliographic network, authors, papers, venues, and institutions form different node types, connected by relations such as writes, cites, and published-in; paper nodes may carry high-dimensional text features, author nodes may be described by affiliation and research-area indicators, and venue nodes by categorical metadata.
+The inherent diversity in relations across such heterogeneous graphs can span distinct feature spaces of different dimensions, requiring specialised models adept at managing this heterogeneity.
+Heterogeneous Graph Neural Networks (HGNNs) have thus emerged as a promising deep-learning model for these graphs~\citep{10.1145/2339530.2339533,10.14778/3402707.3402736,shao2022heterogeneous,wang2021heterogeneous,10.1145/3366423.3380297, zhang2018metagraph2vec,9089251,schlichtkrull2017modeling,8970828,hong2019attentionbased, song2022hierarchical}.
+Unlike their homogeneous counterparts, graph neural networks (GNNs), HGNNs can process heterogeneous feature spaces and excel at capturing the relational information derived from different types of nodes and edges, playing a pivotal role in applications such as social networks~\citep{liu2012learning,10.1145/2939672.2939753, hamilton2018inductive}, recommendation systems~\citep{10.1109/TKDE.2018.2833443,10.1145/2806416.2806528}, biological networks~\citep{yang2022bionet}, scene graph generation~\citep{zhu2022scene, yang2022panoptic} and visual relationship detection~\citep{lu2016visual, xu2017scene, zellers2018neural}.